Buforthey History, Family Crest & Coats of Arms

 These place names are derived from the Old English words "burh," meaning "stronghold," or a "fortified manor," and "ford," a location where a river can be crossed.
 Some variations of this surname, no doubt come from the Old French word "buffet," meaning "table" or "cupboard."

 Early Origins of the Buforthey family

-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Buforthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Buforthey research.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Buforthey History in all our PDF Extended History products and printed products wherever possible.

 Buforthey Spelling Variations